MakeSchool-Tutorials/sa-2018-node-reddit/P05-Posts-Comments/content.md

 <!-- # Comments

-So far our users can create rooms to discuss topics, and post messages in those rooms–this is starting to look like a real discussion app!
+So far our users can create rooms to discuss topics, and post in those rooms–this is starting to look like a real discussion app!
 But so far,  -->
 <!-- TODO/student assigned -->